 Create a school weekly schedule spread

 Your bullet journal is a good place to keep track of your bible study and prayer requests too.
-Here are some ideas to inspire you:

 Track your bible reading progress

 Create a bookshelf spread with each of the books of the bible and then color them in as you read them.

 Here’s an idea for how you can add prayer requests into your bullet journal.

 Here are some more ideas to inspire you:

 - Bible reading tracker